AntonShevchuk/wme-e97/README.md

 # WME E97

-Create small button for copy address to clipboard
+Create a small button to copy the address to the clipboard.

 ![](screenshot.png)